Classically-Verifiable Quantum Advantage from a Computational Bell Test: Introduction

-Second, by removing the need for an adaptive hardcore bit, our protocol broadens the landscape of functions that can be used for interactive tests of quantum advantage (see Table~\ref{tab:tcfs}~and Methods).
+Second, by removing the need for an adaptive hardcore bit, our protocol accepts a broader landscape of functions for interactive tests of quantum advantage (see Table~\ref{tab:tcfs}~and Methods).
 We populate this list with two new constructions.
 The first is based on the decisional Diffie-Hellman problem (DDH) \cite{diffie_new_1976,peikert_lossy_2008,freeman_more_2010}; the second utilizes the function $f_N(x) = x^2 \bmod N$ with $N$ the product of two primes, which forms the backbone of the Rabin cryptosystem \cite{rabin_digitalized_1979, goldwasser_digital_1988}.
 On the one hand, DDH is appealing because the elliptic-curve version of the problem is particularly hard for classical computers~\cite{miller_use_1986, koblitz_elliptic_1987, barker_recommendation_2016}.
 On the other hand, $x^2 \bmod N$ can be implemented significantly more efficiently, while its hardness is equivalent to factoring.
 We hope that these two constructions will provide a foundation for the search for more TCFs with desirable properties (small key size and efficient quantum circuits).